An exploration of NDepend

 You can view all these rules in the NDepend Rules Explorer — Rules such as “Avoid methods too big, too complex”, and “Boxing/unboxing should be avoided”

-I think this kind of rules will help programmers write better code.
-It will help them produce more readable code, especially when used very early in a project.
+I think this kind of rules greatly help programmers write better code.
+It helps us produce more readable code, especially when used very early in a project.

-An example of violations found during my exporations with NDepend was from this code from eShopOnContainers
+An example of violations found during my explorations with NDepend was from this code from eShopOnContainers

 public class CardType : Enumeration